Vic Meyer: Early years

 Prior to becoming a psychologist, Meyer was an RAF pilot.
 His plane was shot down in France during the Second World War, and he was captured as a Prisoner of War.

 Early career

-Early in his career as a psychologist (mid 1960s), Meyer created the first successful psychological treatment for obsessive-compulsive motor rituals known as response prevention—today a well established, scientifically validated treatment method used around the world for children and adults so afflicted.
-Meyer devised this procedure from his analysis of scientific animal studies on ritualistic behavior and then applied it to human cases in the psychiatric setting, which at the time, were considered intractable.
+Early in his career as a psychologist (mid 1960s), Meyer created the first successful psychological treatment for obsessive-compulsive motor rituals known as response prevention — which became a well established, scientifically validated treatment method used around the world for children and adults so afflicted.
+Meyer devised this procedure from his analysis of fear extinguishment in animals via flooding and applied it to human cases in the psychiatric setting that, at the time, were considered intractable.
 The treatment procedure is currently called exposure and response prevention (ERP) and its success clinically and scientifically has been summarized as "spectacular" by prominent psychology professor, Stanley Rachman decades following Meyer's creation of the method.
 Meyer was among the first psychologists to show that complex psychiatric problems could indeed be treated successfully by psychological methods.